home-assistant-ecosystem/python-hole/README.rst

 python-hole
 ===========

-Python API for interacting with a *hole instance.
+Python API for interacting with a xyz-hole instance.
 You know the thing that is blocking Ads by manipulating your DNS requests and run on your single board computer or on other hardware with different operating systems.

-This module is consuming the details provided by the endpoint `/api.php` only for now.
+This module is consuming the details provided by the endpoint ``api.php`` only for now.

-If you wonder why the weird name and that the usage of `*hole` instead of the real name, please contact the trademark holder.
+If you wonder why the weird name and that the usage of xzy-hole instead of the real name, please contact the trademark holder.
 They were unhappy with original name of the module and came up with very funny ideas which were not feasible or match the existing naming standards.
 Also, it should remind us that a